Coaches Frequently Asked Questions

 If there are not enough coaches that volunteer as head coaches, every effort will be made to place 2-3 volunteer assistant coaches together to give leadership to a team.
 Although rare, if there are not enough coaches volunteering, parents of children on a team may be leaned on to give leadership to the team.

 Yes, all volunteer head and assistant coaches need to secure a police vulnerable sector check within the city/region they reside (every 3 years).
 This can be completed online for Waterloo region residents here.
-The original copy of the clearance must be dropped off or mailed to either of our locations.
+A copy (picture) of the clearance must be emailed to email@example.com and original kept with the applicant.

 If you submitted a vulnerable sector police clearance to our organization last season, you do not need to complete another check this season.
 Clearances are only required every three years.

 During the application process, coaches are also asked to complete an attestation of no criminal wrongdoing.

 At the end of each season, coaches provide evaluation ratings for each of their players on a variety of baseball skills, including coachability, overall rating, and pitching (where applicable).
 New players to the KWHLB program are assigned ratings based on their past experience with baseball.
 A custom-built algorithm uses these ratings to form equal and fair teams across each division.

 We have a number of resources to support all volunteer coaches, regardless of experience level.
 All resources are available in our Coaches Corner.
 Some of the support available to coaches include: